Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 As you can see above, you can also call the `ResetIndexes` to clear all indexes, which will be subsequently rebuilt when you start looking up data by specific formats.

 :::tip
-You should always call the `ResetIndexes` if you change the value of the `CaseSensitive` flag, in order to rebuild the indexes.
+You should always call the `ResetIndexes` if you change the value of the `CaseSensitive` flag to rebuild the indexes.
 :::

 ## Lookup cache